Money Assistance Indiana – Help paying bills, rent, loans & more

 According to Poverty USA, Indiana ranks at number 28 in regards to poverty level.
 With 15.9 percent of state residents living in poverty and 22 percent of children living in poverty - the state falls in line with national averages.
-If you are among the many families or individuals who need help paying your bills every month, you may qualify for help through one of the many financial programs offered below.
+If you are among the many families or individuals who need help paying your bills every month, you may qualify for help through one of the many financial programs available throughout the state.

 Assistance with Utilities: Indiana residents can get help with their utility bills through the Low Income Heating and Energy Assistance Program.
 The program provides help for low-income families who need assistance keeping their heat on.
 Residents must meet income eligibility requirements.
 The program covers heating expenses from November through the end of April.
 Some assistance may be available in the summer if funds are available.
 Residents must be homeowners to qualify for this program.
 If you don’t qualify you can also get help from the United Way, Salvation Army and Catholic Charities.